2025 Sunrisers Hyderabad season

-The 2025 Indian Premier League season was a tale of contrasting fortunes for Sunrisers Hyderabad.
-After a commendable runner-up finish in 2024, expectations were high.
-However, the league stage of 2025 saw the team grappling with inconsistency and early eliminations, marking a stark contrast to the previous year's success.

-Background
+Sunrisers Hyderabad were the third team to be eliminated from the 2025 IPL and finished the season in sixth place with six wins from 14 matches.
+Heinrich Klaasen scored the most runs (487) while captain Cummins and Harshal Patel took the most wickets (16 each) for Hyderabad in the 2025 season.

+Pre-season

-The 2025 Indian Premier League is the 18th edition of the Indian Premier League, a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The tournament features ten teams competing in 74 matches from 22 March to 25 May 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Sunrisers Hyderabad had previously won the title once in 2016.
+They were the runners-up in the previous season.
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
+Hyderabad played all their home matches at Rajiv Gandhi Stadium, except for the last one, which was moved to Arun Jaitley Cricket Stadium following the IPL's suspension and rescheduling.

-James Franklin replaced Dale Steyn as Hyderabad's fast bowling coach.

 Player Retention

 Franchises were allowed to retain a maximum of six players from their squad, including a maximum of five recent international players.
 Franchises were required to submit their retention lists before 31 October 2024.
-Hyderabad retained five players.
+Hyderabad retained five players, including captain Pat Cummins.